Madau: Geography

-At the census of population of 2000, the island hat 758 inhabitants.
+At the census of population of 2000, the island had 758 inhabitants.
 307 were in the principal village of Madau, located in the centre of the island; 237 in Muneiveyova in the north; and 178 in Boagis in the south.
+The north and south sections of the island are joined by an isthmus.

 Natural history

 There is only one species of mammal on the island, the Woodlark Cuscus (Phalanger lullulae).
 It is in the Trobriand Islands rain forests ecoregion.